quchen/prettyprinter/README.md

 More complex uses of annotations include e.g. adding type annotations for mouse-over hovers when printing a syntax tree, adding URLs to documentation, or adding source locations to show where a certain piece of output comes from.
+Idris is a project that makes extensive use of such a feature.

 Special care has been applied to make annotations unobtrusive, so that if you don’t need or care about them there is no overhead, neither in terms of